ricardocabral/Flickr-Upload-Checker/README.md

 # Usage

+First edit 'checkupl.py' and change your Flickr user id, api key and api secret.
+You will need to create new Flickr App keys yourself, see Flickr help.

+Then go to the root dir where your photos are and run:

 > python checkupl.py

 This will scan all the current directory and it's subdirectories for jpeg images and check against your Flickr account.

-This will make one Flickr request for each image in the current dir and its subdirs.
+The script will make one Flickr HTTP request for each image in the current dir and its subdirs.

 # Credits

-Ricardo Niederberger Cabral
+Ricardo Niederberger Cabral (ricardo at isnotworking.com)
-ricardo@isnotworking.com

 https://github.com/ricardocabral/Flickr-Upload-Checker